 Breakfast: At the Inn.

 Morning: Travelling in and out of Bar Harbor without your own vehicle, is difficult and time consuming, so we have scheduled a group transfer back to Portland.
 Departure from Bar Harbor is scheduled for 8:30 a.m.
 The trip to Portland International Jetport is approximately 4 hours, with expected arrival by 12:30 p.m.
-The bus will then have 2 more drop offs: the Portland Transportation Center (train station), and the Holiday Inn by the Bay (our first hotel).
+The bus will then have 2 more drop offs: the Portland Transportation Center (train station), and the Hyatt Place Portland-Old Port (our first hotel).
 This concludes our program.
 We hope you enjoy Road Scholar learning adventures and look forward to having you on rewarding programs in the future.
 Please join our Facebook page and share photos of your program.
 Visit us at www.facebook.com/rsadventures.
 Best wishes for all your journeys!